HumanSignal/label-studio-ml-backend/label_studio_ml/examples/flair/README.md

 {"status":"UP"}
 ```

 3. Create a project in Label Studio.
 Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
-SThe default URL is `http://localhost:9090`.
+The default URL is `http://localhost:9090`.

 # Parameters